leok7v/leok7v.github.io/page90.md

 Vertical empty spaces
 ---
 Function definitions separated by empty line.
 Groups of variables may be separated by empty line.
-In all other cases do not use vertical separation of fill it with meaningful comment or split code in small functions that do not need to be read as a War and Peace paragraphs.
+In all other cases do not use vertical separation; fill it with a meaningful comment or split the code into small functions that do not need to be read as War and Peace paragraphs.
 ~~~
 #include <stdio.h>